Why civil engineering?

 You can say that you enjoy seeing your design works turn to reality, that you feel proud of leaving something behind you, something valuable for people.
 This is a great motivation for many civil engineers.

 But you can talk also about other things, such as pure passion for design, belonging to a hard working team, or in worst case about things you want to buy for yourself and your family, with the money you will make in the job.
+Again, you can check 7 sample answers here: What motivates you?

 What do you consider the toughest aspect of this job?